 In this section, I have listed some examples of the process of addition of bash variables which will help you to grow your bash variable addition skill in Bash script.
 This includes examples of arithmetic expansion, bc command, awk command, expr command, and command line argument approach.

-Example 01: Using Arithmetic Expansion for Addition in Bash
+1. Using Arithmetic Expansion for Addition of Bash Variables

 #!/bin/bash